dart-lang/language/doc/life_of_a_language_feature.md

 another, such as feasibility, difficulty, or popularity.
 Often, we will take a look through the most 👍-reacted issues to see what our users are interested in.

-## Design, Feedback, and Iteration
+## Design, feedback, and iteration

 Interested parties may propose several (competing) language features to a single request/problem.